SteveBarnett/Remixing/_thinking/map.md

     - noise, sounds, silence
     - thoughts, thoughts as illusion, before thought

+"(You are) the ocean, not the waves" is a perhaps a bit cheesy and overused now.
+But it is also very good and accurate and fruitful.
+So I'm using that here as: ride the waves, calm the waves, be the waves.

 #### Ride the waves

 Look around.
 Apply psychological and logical understanding.